-We have approximately 20 Badged Groups operating across greater London.
+We have approximately 20 Badged Groups carrying out amazing work all across greater London!

-The possibilities are endless: some of our groups run large annual cleanup events every spring or summer.
-Other groups run smaller monthly litter picks.
-Some groups have successfully received grant funding to buy their own kit or implement projects such as installing floating planters along their local waterway stretch!
-We want to encourage and support a network of lively, active groups of people from all across London, who share the same passion about caring for our waterways.
+The possibilities for Badged Groups are endless and there is no one right way for a Badged Group to operate: some of our groups run large annual cleanup events every spring or summer.
+Others run smaller monthly litter picking or gardening events.
+Some groups have successfully received grant funding to purchase their own kit, organise community days or implement larger projects such as installing floating planters in their local waterway stretch!
+We want to encourage and support a network of active groups of people from across London who share the same passion about caring for our waterways.

-Have a look at one of our Badged Groups in East London on the Regents Canal talking about a ‘greening project’ they’ve launched
+Have a look at one of our Badged Groups – the Lower Regents Coalition – in East London talking about a ‘greening project’ they’ve launched

 Friends of Slough Canal – Slough Canal